 Recognizing the barriers that RNs face in terms of employment demands, travel time, and family responsibilities, the program has been designed to allow full-time or part-time study, and flexibility in the sequencing of courses.

-Students in this program finish in three (3) years, but under special circumstances have up to five (5) years from the start of their nursing courses to complete the degree requirements.
+While most students complete the degree in 1-2 years, some students in this program prefer to progress at their own rate.
+Students can elect to finish in three years, and under special circumstances have up to five years from the start of their nursing courses to complete the degree requirements.
 Advisors develop an individual model plan of study to help students stay on track for completion of the degree.
 Students are required to take a minimum of one class per academic year, and to begin their course of study the semester they are admitted to the program.
 RNs may need to take some core courses before taking only nursing courses.
-However, NURS 3010 must be taken as the first nursing course.
+However, it is recommended that NURS 3010 be taken as the first nursing course.
 Understanding the unexpected demands sometimes experienced by RN’s, the SON does allow a one-time Application for Readmission if a student finds it necessary to interrupt their course of study.

-Graduates have great success in getting into competitive graduate programs such as nurse anesthetist programs, Nurse Practioner programs, and nurse midwifery.
+RN-BSN graduates often continue on with GSW's Master of Science in Nursing degrees and certificates.
+Others have great success in getting into competitive graduate programs such as nurse anesthetist programs and nurse midwifery.

 NOTE: International students with F1 or J1 Visa Status may not enroll in the RN-BSN Program.
 The RN-BSN Completion program would require students to enroll in courses not taught online according to federal regulations.
 Applicants may obtain more information about regulations by contacting the Primary Designated School Official (PDSO) at the Office of the Registrar at GSW for information.

 The first step is to apply to GSW as RN-BSN Track and be accepted by the university.
 Please see the Office of Admissions for more information.